sytzez/compost/README.md

 It currently doesn't actually compile a Compost program to a binary, but it **does** execute Compost code and show its output.

+## Playground

+You can run Compost code from your browser at the [Compost Playground](http://compost-playground.sytzez.com).

 ## Usage

 You need to have the Rust compiler installed to run the Compost compiler or to build it into a binary.